2011-06-12 // Time synchronisation with NTP on Ubuntu (and Debian)

 ntpdate

-ntpdate syncs your system's clock instantly.
-It is installed by default on Ubuntu (if not: install the ntpdate (main) package) and the operating system will execute it once at boot time to set up your time according to the ntp.ubuntu.com server.
-This is a sane and good setup for common desktops and so you normally don't have to care about your clock.
+(main) package) and the operating system will execute it once at boot time to set up your time according to the ntp.ubuntu.com

 However, all common mainboard hardware clocks are working more or less imprecisely.
 So if your PC is running a few days without a break, the clock may drift a few seconds between reboots.
 If you want to sync the time of such machines automatically, setup a cronjob.